 Address your drainage issues first.
 We all want to skip right to the planting portion of gardening, but if you don’t face underlying issues with the grade/water flow on your property, you’re just asking for trouble.
 This garden was built, and only after did the gardener realize that the main downspout of the house spilled right into the middle of the newly created bed creating a river.
 Despite trying to reroute the water and installing a dry well, the problem persists.
 French drains installed before landscaping would have solved the issue.

 Don’t buy just one.
 Variety is the spice of life, but too much variety in a garden can lead to a case of onsie-itis.
 When Steve started gardening he liked to get one of every kind of plant that struck his fancy, but this led to a garden with no cohesiveness.
-Now he buys in groups of 3 or 5.
+Now he buys in groups of three or five.
 “Five is better, because then when I inevitably kill a couple, there’s still a group left.”